Kamakshi-weby/Longlost/README.md

     <p>This blog was created using love, creativity, and maybe a little code magic 🪄.</p>
   </section>  <section id="myself">
     <h2>Myself</h2>
     <p>Hi there!
-I'm the playful creator of this platform.
-I love colors, smiles, and sharing cool stuff.</p>
+I'm Kamakshi and this my first time creating my own website where I blog and maybe live.
+I might not be perfect and even this website but I hope y'all like it 🙂.
+Toddle!</p>
   </section>  <section id="blogs">
     <h2>Latest Blogs</h2>
     <div class="blog-entry">